Gospel of Glory

 "Bauckham awakens readers to nuances in Johannine language and concepts of which habit has left us unmindful and makes visible the allusions to prophetic texts veiled by Johannine narrative art.
 He refreshes soteriological discourse about individualism and sacramental language and reopens the discussion of the relationship of the Johannine and the Synoptic Jesus.
 Bauckham's encapsulation of previous scholarship and presentation of new insights will delight and challenge both student and scholar."

-Jo-Ann A. Brant, professor of Bible, religion, and philosophy, Goshen College
+Jo-Ann A. Brant, Goshen College

 "Senior British New Testament scholar Richard Bauckham here offers eight essays on some of the most difficult themes in Johannine studies.
 His aim is not to deconstruct Johannine history but to elucidate the more nuanced meanings of the Gospel as we have it.
 From this point forward, no complete discussion of John and the Synoptics or Johannine sacramentalism (as well as the other subjects) can neglect this thorough, critical work."